jim01/WarGame/README.md

-_this was assesment I did for a job position_
+## this was assessment I did for a job position

---
+---

 # Welcome to the Game of War!